Map of Apprenticeship and Mentorship Programs

 Over the past 10 years, the U.S. Department of Labor (DOL) and other federal agencies have invested heavily in promoting and supporting registered apprenticeship, resulting in a significant expansion of registered apprentice programs across the country.
 Likewise, the use of registered apprenticeship for frontline public transit occupations has increased significantly, with many transit agencies and their corresponding unions jointly adopting labor-management standards that create a framework for apprenticeship.
-Only five transit agencies had a registered apprenticeship program in 2013, compared with 30 transit agencies in 2023.
+Only five transit agencies had a registered apprenticeship program in 2013, compared with the 32 transit agencies depicted below in 2024.

 With funding from the Federal Transit Administration, the Transit Workforce Center (TWC) helps transit agencies and unions to navigate the creation and registration of apprenticeships.
 TWC offers many resources, including the American Transit Training and Apprenticeship Innovators Network (ATTAIN), FAQs , funding information , and highlights successful programs and best practices for apprentice training in webinars and ATTAIN meetings .